Meet the Team

 The Made Well Center for Wholeness has a team of passionate and driven individuals ready to help you achieve optimal wellness.
 Our team maintains a high level of integrity, confidentiality, wisdom & discernment, as well as desire to see sustainable change for our clients.
 Read below to learn more about each therapist and their specialties.

-Buffy love working with teens, young adults, and couples who have experienced trauma, anxiety, or difficulty in relationship.
+Buffy loves working with adults, and couples who have experienced trauma, anxiety, or difficulty in relationship.

 “I believe we are made well, and I believe we’ve been given the right tools and skills, we just sometimes need a little community, need a little education & encouragement, and need a little practical help to get back to this original state of paradise.”